deepanshu414/Art_Website/README.md

   - Open your browser and navigate to `http://localhost/Art_Website` to access the application.

 5. **Configure the database connection**
-- **Database Connection :** Make sure to adjust the `db_connect.php` file located in the `includes/` directory.
+- **Database Connection :** Make sure to adjust the `db_connect.php` file .
 Set your database host, username, password, and database name like this:
   ```php
   $host = "localhost";
   $username = "root";
   $password = "your_password";
   $database = "artstore";
   ```
-- **Database Structure :** Ensure your database structure matches the one provided in `uploads/database_structure.txt`.
+- **Database Structure :** Ensure your database structure matches the one provided in `database_structure.txt`.
 Execute the SQL query in your database management system to create the necessary tables and fields.

 6. **Access the website**